North Korea willing to talk 'at any time'

 "The North Koreans didn't show up.
 They simply stood us up."

-The official also said President Trump had "dictated every word" of his letter to Kim Jong-un after talking with South Korean President Moon Jae-in.
+The official also said President Trump had "dictated every word" of his letter to Kim Jong-un.

 What did Mr Trump's letter say?